 Mer-Man’s final, hand-painted prototype appears below.
 The sculpt is identical to the mass produced toy, except the sword is missing the hand guard.

-The original concept (known as “Sea Man”) would have had unique legs, arms and scaly loin cloth.
-The cross sell art cut down on the fishy details, and the toy version even more so.
-But take a look at the head on the original concept art.
-It doesn’t look quite like the card art.
-Look at the face and the top of his head.
-He’s somewhere in between the somewhat goofy card back and the simplified but more intense vintage toy face.
+If you take a close look at the head on the original concept art, it’s actually somewhere between the somewhat goofy cardback and the simplified but more intense vintage toy face.
 In fact, if you were to color that original concept design just like the vintage toy (as I did below), it would be much clearer that they were really the same basic character, just simplified, recolored and made a bit meaner looking.

 The first (1982) release of Mer-Man had his belt painted green.
 Subsequent releases left the belt unpainted.
 I would assume the idea was to cut costs, and much of the belt was obscured by his armor anyway.